lw8192/Red-Team-Dev/Assembly/README.md

 # Assembly Instructions
 NOP: "No-operation": doesn't do anything.
 Used to pad or align bytes, delay time.
 Make simple exploits more reliable.

+Push: push quadword onto the stack, decrements the stack pointer (RSP) by 8 bytes. x64: operand can be the value in a x64 register, a x64 bit value from memory.
+Pop: pop a value from the stack, x64 mode - operand can be a register or a x64 memory address in r/mX form
+In x86 mode push/pop will add/remove values 32 bits at a time, increment / decrement RSP by 4 rather then 8.

+CALL: transfer control to a different function, make sure control can be resumed when the function returns.
+It pushes the address of the next instruction onto the stack, for use by ret when the procedure is done then it changes RIP to the address in the instruction.

+RET: return from procedure.
+Two forms: pop the top of the stack into rip(pop will automatically increment the stack pointer) or pop the top of the stack into rip and add a constant number of bytes to RSP.

 ## Asm Files
 ```